 Just a year after launching the Roomba i7 and i7+, iRobot has launched their latest robotic vacuum cleaners, the S9 and s9+.

-The S9+ is the most powerful robot vacuum you can buy right now. iRobot cranked up the suction power, improved brush design, and made several software and design upgrades to enhance cleaning performance.
+The S9+ is the most powerful robot vacuum you can buy right now. iRobot cranked up the suction power, improved brush design, and made various software and design upgrades to enhance cleaning performance.

 The Roomba S9+ is also one of the most expensive robotic pool cleaners.